essaji/apollo-newrelic-extension-plus/README.md

 decided to pass it as parameter to the `apollo-newrelic-extension-plus` extension.

 ## Usage
-* Run `npm install --save apollo-newrelic-extension`
+* Run `npm install --save apollo-newrelic-extension-plus`
 * Import `newrelic` on top of app & pass it as parameter
 * Enable tracing in your ApolloServer configuration by setting `tracing: true`
 ## Example